 Again, if you watched the movie The Passion of the Christ, you’ll get a basic idea of the kind of treatment Jesus received.

-Because Jesus stood in our place, we get to be healed from sin without it costing us much.
+Because Jesus stood in our place, we get to be healed from sin (our diseases) without it costing us much.

-The word used for healing in the verse to cure or to make healthy.
+The word used for healing in the verse means to cure or to make healthy.
 But it goes further.
-The word means to be made so well that a thing or person is restored to it’s original state of wholeness.
+The word means to be made so well that a thing or person is restored to its original state of wholeness.